shadowtowind/action-curiosity-drl/README.md

 ### 2.Operation process

-After the environment is set up, please type the following commands in sequence in the linux command line to run the code
+After the environment is set up, please type the following commands in sequence in the linux command line to run this code

 cd ~/catkin_ws